aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 create database graviton_test;
 quit;
 ```
-In the Cloud9 desktop run the following command to populate the tables with sample data.
-It will take approximately 10 minutes to finish populating the data to the tables.
-Replace [Cluster-endpoint] with your cluster end-point.
+In the `Cloud9 desktop` run the following command to populate the tables with sample data.
+It will take approximately *10 minutes* to finish populating the data to the tables.
+Replace `[Cluster-endpoint]` with your cluster end-point.

 ```
 sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[Cluster-endpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --threads=16 --tables=25 --table-size=1000000 prepare
 ```
 <span class="image">![Add Reader](sysbench_prepare_data.png?raw=true)</span>

 Once sysbench successfully populated the data.
 We can start the load test, run the following command to start the load test on x86  instance.
-Replace [Cluster-endpoint] with your cluster end-point.
+Replace `[Cluster-endpoint]` with your cluster end-point.

 ```
 sysbench /usr/share/sysbench/oltp_read_write.lua --mysql-host=[Cluster-endpoint] --mysql-user=$DBUSER --mysql-password=$DBPASS --mysql-db=graviton_test --time=600 --threads=16 --tables=25 --table-size=1000000 --report-interval=1 run
 ```
-The above workload will run for 10 minutes.
-After letting this test run for ~5 minutes, observe the CloudWatch metrics for “auroralab-mysql-node-2” instance by clicking on the *DB identifier* and going to the *Monitoring tab*.
+The above workload will run for **10 minutes**.
+After letting this test run for ~5 minutes, observe the CloudWatch metrics for *“auroralab-mysql-node-2”* instance by clicking on the *DB identifier* and going to the *Monitoring tab*.

 <span class="image">![Add Reader](Graviton2_metrics_monitoring.png?raw=true)</span>